larissa8973/larissa8973/README.md

 - 👋 Hi, I’m @larissa8973
 - 👀 I’m interested in programing
 - 🌱 I’m currently learning Python/C
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Apple.
 - 📫 How to reach me _ _ _ 3295128933@qq.com

 <!---